September’s Nine

 A few years later (maybe less) I read in the paper that he had died.
 Apparently, he had been an icon of the commute.
 Expertly timed chats were his thing.

 The short article stated that he had once had a family – a wife and child– but alcoholism washed that all away.
-He had lived a transient life for at least a decade and was a mainstay on the route to and from Bainbridge Island.
+He had lived a transient life for a decade and was a mainstay on the route to and from Bainbridge Island.

 I wondered, how could such a sweet man lose his family?
 Why didn’t they take care of him?
 Why didn’t they fight for him?
 How bad of an alcoholic could he have been?

-I have come to know the rueful answers to those questions
+I have come to know the rueful answers to those questions.

 Now, when he comes to mind, and he does often, I remember him as three people.